letsencrypt/acme-spec/draft-barnes-acme.md

 Note that this implies that GET requests are not authenticated.
 Servers MUST NOT respond to GET requests for resources that might be considered sensitive.

 An ACME request carries a JSON dictionary that provides the details of the client's request to the server.
-In order to avoid attacks that might arise from sending a request object to in improper URI, each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:
+In order to avoid attacks that might arise from sending a request object to an improper URI, each request object MUST have a "resource" field that indicates what type of resource the request is addressed to, as defined in the below table:

 | Resource type      | "resource" value |
 |:-------------------|:-----------------|